xuyangHan/RoadToBackendMastery/Roadmap_DevOps/02_Linux_Basics.md

 Most servers in the cloud run on Linux.
 Containers are Linux-based.
 CI/CD pipelines often run in Linux environments.
 If you’re deploying applications, troubleshooting production issues, or automating workflows, chances are you’ll be working on Linux.

-If you’ve been following my previous blogs, you’ll know that up until now I’ve mostly shared insights around **backend programming, APIs, and system design**.
-That’s been a big part of my journey so far.

-Now, it’s time to open a **new chapter: DevOps**.
-This will be a new series of technical blogs where I’ll walk through the fundamentals and gradually build up to more advanced topics in the DevOps field.

-And like any good journey, we start with the foundation.
-This article is covering Linux basics — the essential prerequisite for anyone looking to step into the world of DevOps.

 ---

 ## Shells: Bash vs. PowerShell